roman-milk/roman-milk.github.io/whos-the-boss.md

  I was stunned.
 Could it all be true?

  “Please, Sir,” Nikki said, looking up at me with those beautiful big brown eyes.
 “Take me as your full-time slave.
 Take me and make me fully Master’s little whore.”
-Report_Story #4